rdf-ext/documentation/README.md

 Note that we only explain our libraries in this document.
 If you don't understand a particular RDF concept, please follow on the links provided within the text to learn more about it.

+A *Triple* is made up of *subject*, *predicate* and *object*.

+A *Quad* is a *Triple* with an additional *context*, whereas the context represents the [graph-concept in RDF 1.1](https://www.w3.org/TR/rdf11-primer/#section-multiple-graphs).
+We generally use quads in the example code, but often without explicitly declaring the context, this way the triple is simply added to the so-called "[default graph](http://rdf.js.org/#dom-quad-graph)".

 ### Create a triple/quad

 ```javascript